 Glaucoma refers to a group of eye diseases characterized by optic nerve damage.
 Since it tends to impact peripheral vision first, glaucoma often goes unnoticed until significant damage has occurred.
 However, routine glaucoma screenings can detect warning signs; early treatment can prevent disease progression and vision loss.

 Although there is no true cure for glaucoma, most glaucoma patients successfully manage it with special eye drops, medication, and on occasion, laser treatment or other surgery.
 The earlier glaucoma is diagnosed and managed, the better the outcome.

 Diabetic retinopathy occurs when the small blood vessels on your retina (capillaries) become weakened and then balloon (microaneurysm) due to poorly controlled blood sugar levels.
 The resulting poor blood circulation in the back of the eye causes more abnormal blood vessels to grow, which also bleed or leak fluid, and can lead to scar tissue, retinal detachment and even blindness, over time.

 Often there are no symptoms until the advanced stages of diabetic retinopathy, where patients may begin to see spots and missing patches in their vision.
 Retinopathy can be treated through surgery and eye injections, but the best way to prevent this disease from progressing is to regularly have your eyes screened.

 The good news is that diabetic eye disease can often be prevented with early detection, proper management of your diabetes and regular diabetic eye exams.
-Contact Chandler Walmart Vision Center in Chandler to set up your eye doctor’s appointment today.
+Contact Dr. Jason Bailey in Chandler to set up your eye doctor’s appointment today.